Advice for Applying to Graduate School

 ECON 467 Economic Forecasting

-(Students who are considering the 4+1 program in Financial Economics should take the Master’s level econometrics sequence ECON 502 and ECON 504.
+(Students who are considering the 4+1 program in Economics should take the Master’s level econometrics sequence ECON 502 and ECON 504.
 See below Alternative Approaches for more details about this option.)

 As a consequence of the need to take these courses, the most common major for economics students intending to go on for the PhD is the BS in Economic Analysis.
 Beyond the required courses, students intending to go on for a PhD are strongly encouraged to take additional 400 level electives in economics in the areas that interest them.